Golovin-Andrey/xiaomi-mi-13-ubuntu/README.md

 ```
 ![alt text](https://github.com/Golovin-Andrey/xiaomi-mi-13-ubuntu/blob/master/power-drivers.png "Power consumption")

-* Installation tlp and tlp radio with default settings can reduce power to bit less in my case 3.97W
+* Installation tlp and tlp radio with default settings can reduce power to bit less in my case 3.9W
+> some reports say that tlp installation make suspend much more stable.
 * In my case, when I removed  btusb, uvcvideo, iwlwifi modules  i got only 3.8W .
 I can conclude that these drivers are  realy efficient.
 * And finaly I removed XFCE and get no improvement in energy-rate